jonathanmccann/backport-automator/README.md

 ```

 The values within the parenthesis are the default values you set for ```DEFAULTGITHUBREVIEWER, and DEFAULTJIRAREVIEWER```.
 If you press enter without entering any text, the default usernames will be used.
 If you wish to send the pull request to a different user, then you are able to manually type in their usernames.

+## Potential Issues

+Since the function uses commit messages to find the necessary commits to backport, if another commit contains the LPS number, it will also be cherry picked.
+Each commit that is cherry picked is shown, so please be sure that only the commits you want are included in your branch.